Kitware/VTK/Documentation/release/dev/faster-vtkArrayDispatch.md

 have a `ValueType`, all of the `vtkArrayDispatch::Dispatch*` functions now accept any `vtkAbstractArray` arrays, e.g. `vtkStringArray` and `vtkVariantArray`, and not just `vtkDataArray` subclasses as before.

-Finally, the following list of dispatch function have deprecated:
+Moreover, the following list of dispatch function have deprecated:

 1. `DispatchByValueTypeUsingArrays`: Use `DispatchByArrayAndValueType` instead.
 2. `Dispatch2ByValueTypeUsingArrays`: Use `Dispatch2ByArrayAndValueType` instead.